-Symbols and terms on the product
+Terms on the product

 These terms may appear on the product:

 - DANGER indicates an injury hazard immediately accessible as you read the marking. - WARNING indicates an injury hazard not immediately accessible as you read the marking. - CAUTION indicates a hazard to property including the product.